kiran-brahma/obsidan/content/recommended-reading.md

 [Einstein: His Life and Universe](https://amzn.to/3BsLxFX) - Understand the marvels and flaws of one of the greatest minds in science.

-[The Last Man Who Knew Everything: The Life & Times Of Enrico Fermi, Father Of The Nuclear Age](https://amzn.to/3KWKlxz) - [The Manhattan Project](https://en.wikipedia.org/wiki/Manhattan%5C%5C_Project) paved the way for Nuclear energy.
+[The Last Man Who Knew Everything: The Life & Times Of Enrico Fermi](https://amzn.to/3KWKlxz) - [The Manhattan Project](https://en.wikipedia.org/wiki/Manhattan%5C%5C_Project) paved the way for Nuclear energy.
 Get a better understanding of this key figure by reading about his life and times.

 [Surely You're Joking Mr Feynman: Adventures of a Curious Character](https://amzn.to/3BnYDEk) - A collection of stories and letters, revealing Richard Feynman, who I became a big fan of after reading his [lectures](https://www.feynmanlectures.caltech.edu/).